 How to Set Up Google Analytics 4 eCommerce Tracking in WordPress

-Google Analytics eCommerce Tracking Tutorial [WordPress]
+Google Analytics eCommerce + Revenue Tracking Tutorial [WordPress]

 MonsterInsights is the best WordPress Analytics plugin.
 Get it for free!

-What is Google Analytics eCommerce Tracking?
+What is Google Analytics eCommerce tracking?

 Google Analytics eCommerce tracking is an advanced tracking feature of Google Analytics that gives you access to a lot of data about what your visitors are doing in your online store.
 Google Analytics 4 can track many eCommerce metrics, such as overall revenue, number of purchases, average order value, add-to-cart events, and more.